yogsototh/resume/content/06_Presentation.md

   I developed a scientific application in Java/applet/JWS that should be used by biologists.
   The code has been updated a bit since my 6 month post Ph.D[^3].

-- I currently work in the web industry for Airfrance.
+- I worked in the web industry for Airfrance.
-  My work environment is quite heterogeneous.
+  My work environment was quite heterogeneous.
   From shell scripting to manage huge amount of data, web design and production environment.
-  I mostly worked for the B2B website.
+  I mostly worked for the B2B Airfrance website.

 - I worked for GridPocket (I am a co-founder).
   This is a French startup specialized in Electric Grid.